 Feels like in the sense – the felt sense, the sensations – of deep relief and gasping gratitude, of mercy and thankfulness, a rush across my shoulders, pinpricks in my arms, my heart a pounding and alive thing.
-Deep breathes.
+Deep breaths.

-So, I will have a good day, because I am alive, and because I am not living in some inhumane set of circumstances, completely undone in the best of who I am, the best of who I could be, with little possibility of growing gracefully old, dying some unfortunate death, in pain.
+So, I will have a good day, because I am alive, and because I am not living in some inhumane set of circumstances, completely undone in the best of who I am, the best of who I could be, with little possibility of growing gracefully old, creeping toward dying some unfortunate death, in pain.

 I cannot quite give words to the gravity of what I know might have happened if I hadn’t gotten this job.
 If I hadn’t risen out of my own forcibly medicated and despairing torpor.